MemoonaTahira/Traffic_Violation_Classification/readme.md

 It will take a moment to build the container.
 Once it is done, serve the container locally:

-`docker run -it --rm -p 3000:3000 traffic_violation_classifier:ga4yxpdbbc676aav serve`
+`docker run -it --rm -p 3000:3000 traffic_violation_classifier:ga4yxpdbbc676aav serve --production`

 Test it using same steps as before from [here](#5-using-swagger-ui-once-the-service-is-runnnig-locally)

 ## 7. Deployment of bentoML as a service to Cloud:

-I will deploy my docker image (traffic_violation_classifier:ga4yxpdbbc676aav) from step 8 to Mogenius, but for that I need to first push my image to DockerHub.
+I will deploy my docker image (traffic_violation_classifier:ga4yxpdbbc676aav) from step 6 to Mogenius, but for that I need to first push my image to DockerHub.

 ## 8: Setting up DockerHub: